SgtCoDFish/bedrock-bootstrap/guides/HAND_ASSEMBLY_SCRATCHPAD.md

 # Hand Assembly Scratchpad

-This file holds the "working out" for RISC-V hand assembly.
+This file holds the "working out" for some RISC-V hand assembly.
 It's not documented much, and might be hard to follow, but it allows you to see how different commands are hand assembled.
+Most of the instructions are used in the basic UART machine code example; most instructions after that are "assembled" using substratum.

 Of great use for this exercise was the book [The RISC-V Reader](https://www.amazon.co.uk/RISC-V-Reader-Open-Architecture-Atlas/dp/0999249118), which has a great reference for both RV32 and RV64, including all the relevant extensions.